arnedesmedt/vue-ads-table-tree/README.md

 If you just need a normal table that you can customize fully by yourself, you can use the table component.
 It won't provide you a paginator, filter textbox, ...
 It's just a Vue component and all interaction happens via the properties or event handlers.

-If you want to use the table in a predefined container with a paginator, filter textbox see the [table container section](#tableContainer)
+If you want to use the table in a predefined container with a paginator, filter textbox see the [full component section](#fullComponent)

 ### Async features